 Pizza is a popular, convenient option for a quick and satisfying meal.
 It is widely available for dine-in or takeout.
-However, the ubiquitous pizza box has been causing confusion in recycling bins for decades.
+However, the ubiquitous pizza box has been confusing recycling bins for decades.

 The following will highlight and tell you everything you need to know about pizza box recycling.